wheelnext/wheelnext/docs/summits/2025_03/workshops/wheel_variants.md

     - Shall there be a flag to "enable" variants: `pip install --allow_variants <package>`
     - How do you request a specific `variant` to be installed: `I would like an ARMv8.1a package please`
     - How do you build `lockfiles`.
 Shall it contain any `variant` information ?
+    - Shall you "inform the user" a Variant was installed and which one ?
+Only in `--verbose` ?

 <br>